 Welby Lane RTC :-

-Welby Lane represents the Railway Technical Centre (RTC) including the test tracks of Old Dalby and Mickleover in the 1970’s / 80’s in OO scale.
+Welby Lane is a DCC sound layout and represents the Railway Technical Centre (RTC) including the test tracks of Old Dalby and Mickleover in the 1970’s / 80’s in OO scale.
 Measuring 20 feet long by 2feet wide end to end.
 All locomotives are sound fitted and stock is either modified RTR , kit or Scratchbuilt with many interesting and one off items .